-The information herein has been provided by Graystone Consulting, a business of Morgan Stanley, at the request of the Dallas Jewish Community Foundation and obtained from sources believed to be reliable but we do not guarantee their accuracy, and any such information may be incomplete or condensed.
-This evaluation is for informational purposes only and is not intended to be an offer, solicitation, or recommendation with respect to the purchase or sale of any security or a recommendation of services.
+Information Disclosures: The underlying data has been obtained from sources the Foundation believes to be reliable but we do not guarantee their accuracy, and any such information may be incomplete or condensed.
+This evaluation is for informational purposes only and is not intended to be an offer, solicitation, or recommendation with respec to the purchase or sale of any security or a recommendation of the services supplied by any money management organization.